kendimuthomi/AirBnB_clone/README.md

 same as

 `(hbnb) User.all()`

+Please note that this means that the `(hbnb) all` cannot be recreated by the all() func since it must take in a class name (same as count)

 The count() method meanwhile is supposed to print the number of instances from a specific model that is stored in the json file.